mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 After users submit their first suggestion to a particular team, an in-app notification is sent to team managers, informing them about the new user.
 Example text:

 John Smith has made their first contribution to Locale X (locale-code).
-Please welcome them to the team!
+Please welcome them to the team, and make sure to review their suggestions.

 # Prerequisites